Successor Trustees in a Trust

 A nonqualified beneficiary is not left without recourse.
 A nonqualified beneficiary can petition the court for the removal of a trustee appointed by the qualified beneficiaries.

 There are no procedures outlined in the Code regarding how a successor trustee is appointed.
 With good drafting, the terms of the trust will deal expressly with the problem of vacancies by naming successors and specifying the procedure for filling the vacancies.
 Absent such provisions in the trust, A.R.S. § 14-10704 (c)(2) permits the appointment of a successor trustee without the need for court approval.

 Should the qualified beneficiaries fail to make an appointment, the court will fill the vacancy.
 In doing so, the court should consider the objectives of the settlor, the promotion of the proper administration of the trust, and the interests and wishes of the beneficiaries.
 The court may appoint an additional trustee or special fiduciary whenever the court considers the appointment necessary for the administration of the trust.
 However, in the case of a revocable trust, the appointment of a successor trustee will normally be made directly by the settlor.

 There are several forms that need to be submitted for the appointment of a successor trustee.
 One form would acknowledge the successor trustee’s acceptance of the appointment and the other would notify the IRS of the successor trustee (Form 56).

 Contact a Phoenix Successor Trustees Attorney Today

-Contact our office to speak with an experienced Arizona trust attorney at Platt & Westby.
-Call us today at 602-277-4441.
+Contact our office or call 602-277-4441 to speak with one of our experienced Arizona trust attorneys at Platt & Westby, P.C., today.